sjayawardena/p4-baby-tracker/README.md

 #### Homepage/Dashboard

-If the user is logged in, the home page functions as a dashboard where the user can click on four different hyperlinks - Add Feed, View Feeds, Add Nappy, View Nappies - that take them through to different functions and parts of the site.
+If the user is logged in, the Home page functions as a dashboard where the user can click on four different hyperlinks - Add Feed, View Feeds, Add Nappy, View Nappies - that take them through to different functions and parts of the site.

-If the user is not logged in, the home page explains what the site is for, and prompts them to register or sign in.
+If the user is not logged in, the Home page explains what the site is for, and prompts them to register or sign in.

 ![Home page signed in screenshot](static/images/readme/p4-home-signedin-screenshot.png)

 ![Home pagenot signed in screenshot](static/images/readme/p4-home-notsignedin-screenshot.png)

+A clipart picture of a baby's head with a heart next to it is used in both cases.

 #### Sign In Page

-The sign in page allows users to enter their username and password to log in.
+The Sign In page allows users to enter their username and password to log in.
 It is linked to from the home page, the navbar, and also appears if users who are not signed in or registered attempt to access any of the site's features via the navbar.

 ![Sign in page screenshot](static/images/readme/p4-signin-screenshot.png)